canonical/edgex-ekuiper-snap/README.md

 #### System overview
 The default setup described above will prepare the system such that:
-- `edgex-ekuiper` is inactive and disabled
+- `edgex-ekuiper` is active and enabled
 - `edgexfoundry.kuiper` and `edgexfoundry.app-service-configurable` are inactive and disabled - these are embedded versions of kuiper and App Service Configurable which we do not use here.
 - `edgexfoundry`'s `vault` and `redis`, along with other core services are active and enabled